Boat Tour Western Brook Pond in Gros Morne National Park

 • Comfortable You need walking shoes for wide feetwhere you can walk well even on rough paths

-• backpack is definitely practical for everything you need on the go.
+• An backpack is definitely practical for everything you need on the go.

-• The region offers beautiful photo opportunities.
-Therefore you should bring your Camera .
+• The region also offers many beautiful photo opportunities.
+Therefore you should your Camera .

 • Make sure to bring a sun hat with.
-Don't underestimate the sun here.
+However, you should not underestimate the sun here.
 Petar got sunburned there because he didn't believe that the sun could be so strong in these regions.

 Western Brook Tours Gros Morne National Park